Scout26/ML-6350/README.md

 # ML-6350
-This is a machine learning library developed by NabeelNisar Sarguroh for CS6350 in University of Utah
+This is a machine learning library developed by Nabeel Nisar Sarguroh for CS6350 in University of Utah